 • Lack of coordination

 • Extreme sensitivity to touch

 You may also experience changes in your bowel or bladder function or develop chronic digestion problems.

-If you have persistent muscle weakness or pain that affects your mobility, you should schedule a diagnostic consultation with Dr. Ali at The Pain, Spine, and Sports Institute as soon as possible.
+If you have persistent muscle weakness or pain that affects your mobility, you should schedule a diagnostic consultation with Dr. Ali at Complete Pain & Spine Institute as soon as possible.